 Our individual experience program is where it all started.
-Through delivering life-enhancing assistance to New Hampshire families we have learned a lot and in the Spring of 2017 three additional programs were launched: Group Experience, Essentials, and Hot Shot.
+Through delivering life-enhancing assistance to New Hampshire families we have learned a lot.
+In 2017 and 2018 additional programs were launched: Group Experience, Essentials, and Hot Shot.

 Group experiences are designed for all of our High Hopes Families, past, present and future.
 We strive to facilitate ongoing access to inclusive social experiences.
 These group experiences provide a relaxed and welcoming environment where everyone is free to be themselves and also allows families to connect with each other.
 Previous Group Experiences include:

 - Manchester Monarchs, Manchester, NH

 - Disney on Ice, Manchester, NH

 - The Polar Express Experience, North Conway, NH

 We are working on exciting new adventures with local performing arts venues to grow our group experiences to new levels.
 Stay tuned!